mohitdarji-14/mohitdarji-14/README.md

 😄 Pronouns: He/Him

 ⚡ Fun fact:

            💠 I like playing games.

            💠 Sometimes I create fun and creative things based on what I learn in my academy.

-           💠 I also like to exercise sometimes.
+           💠 I also like to exercise sometimes
+           .
            💠 I enjoy traveling and exploring new places.